CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 available when using PIO; in this case extra halo update calls fill ghost cells for tripole grids (do not use PIO for regional grids).

-Two restart files are included with the CICE v5 code distribution, for the gx3 and gx1 grids.
-The were created using the default model configuration (settings as in **comp\_ice** and **ice\_in**), but initialized with no ice.
+Two restart files are available for the CICE v5 and v6 code distributions for the gx3 and gx1 grids (see :ref:`force` for information about obtaining these files).
+They were created using the default model configuration (settings as in **comp\_ice** and **ice\_in**), but initialized with no ice.
 The gx3 case was run for 1 year using the 1997 forcing data provided with the code.
 The gx1 case was run for 20 years,